MarcAndrei00/Alumni-Management-System/README.md

 ### NOTE (FOR CONTRIBUTORS)
 * Always back up your files before pulling from the repository.
-    * To prevent loss of your new updates.
+    * To prevent lost of your new updates.

 ## Authors